 detected in Black "Pitohui" and in Rusty "Pitohui," which are not true

-pitohuis but are whistlers; in Rufous Shrike-Thrush Colluricincla megarhyncha of New Guinea; and in Blue-capped Ifriti Ifrita kowaldi, a New Guinea endemic that is not within the whistler family (Dumbacher et al. 2008, Norman et al. 2009).
+pitohuis but are whistlers; in Rufous Shrike-Thrush Colluricincla megarhyncha of New Guinea; and in Blue-capped Ifriti Ifrita kowaldi, a New Guinea endemic that is now within its own family (Dumbacher et al. 2008, Norman et al. 2009).

-The full outlines of the Whistler family is not yet known.
-Some have recently thought Wattled Ploughbill Eulacestoma nigropectus
+The outlines of the Whistler family has been changing for some year.
+Both Shrike-tit Falcunculus frontatus and Wattled Ploughbill Eulacestoma nigropectus

-was closely related to Shrike-tit, and even separated out these two
+related to each other, and even separated out these two genera as their

-In contrast, the new evidence suggests that Crested Bellbird Oreoica gutturalis of Australia, plus Crested Pitohui "Pitohui" [=Ornorectes] cristatus and Rufous-naped Whistler Aleadryas rufinucha
+Among other new relationships uncovered by molecular evidence was that Crested Bellbird Oreoica gutturalis of Australia, Crested Pitohui Ornorectescristatus of New Guinea, and Rufous-naped Whistler Aleadryas rufinucha,

-are closely related and are not within the
+also of New Guinea, were closely related and are not within the

 Pachycephalidae (Norman et al. 2009).
-They are tentatively assigned to a new family, the
+They are now assigned to a new

 We now know that Mottled "Whistler" Rhagologus leucostigma